UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Can I reallocate storage across instances?

-Persistent block storage volumes can be detached from one instance then attached to another (except those being used as OS boot volumes).
-It is not possible for a volume to be attached to multiple instances simultaneously.
+You can detach persistent block storage volumes from one instance then attach them to another (except those being used as OS boot volumes).
+You cannot attach a volume to multiple instances simultaneously.

 You can allocate additional persistent block storage via the self-service dashboard or API, which will be charged on a per-GiB basis.